[Source: Advisory Services on International Humanitarian Law, available at http://www.icrc.org]

 Promotes the exchange of information

-Manages a collection of texts on legislation, case law, national studies and manual for the armed forces; a database on the implementation of IHL accessible on the ICRC’s website (http://www.icrc.org) and on the ICRC’s CD-ROM on IHL
+Manages a collection of texts on legislation, case law, national studies and manual for the armed forces; a database on the implementation of IHL accessible on the ICRC’s website (http://www.icrc.org)

 Publishes specialist documents

-Produces factsheets on the main IHL treaties and topics relating to implementation; kits for ratifying treaties; guidelines on implementation measures; regular reports on national implementation worldwide; reports on seminars and meetings of experts
+Produces factsheets on the main IHL treaties and topics relating to implementation; kits for ratifying treaties; guidelines and checklists on implementation measures; regular reports on national implementation worldwide; reports on seminars and meetings of experts